jamesmoore/autogram-solver/README.md

   Autogram [options]

 Options:
   -t, --template <template>        The template of the autogram to search for.
-Must contain a {0}. [default: This sentence is an
-                                   autogram and it contains {0}.]
+Must contain a {0}. [default: This sentence is an autogram and it contains {0}.]
   -c, --conjunction <conjunction>  The conjunction to add to the list of letters, appearing before the final one.
-This is typically "
-                                   and " but you could leave it empty or use " and lastly ", " and last but not least" etc. [default: and ]
+This is typically " and " but you could leave it empty or use " and lastly ", " and last but not least" etc.
+                                   [default:  and ]
   -s, --seed <seed>                The seed to use in the random number generator, to create repeatable runs.
-Leave undefined to allow
+Leave undefined to allow the system to choose []
-                                   the system to choose [] -a, --alphabet <alphabet>        A regex defining the letters of the alphabet to use.
+  -a, --alphabet <alphabet>        A regex defining the letters of the alphabet to use.
 Eg, [a-y\.]. [default: [a-z]] -f, --forced <forced>            A regex defining the letters that should be present in the count even if they aren't in the template.
 Eg, [kqz]. []
-  --version                        Show version information -?, -h, --help                   Show help and usage information
+  -r, --reset <reset>              Reset (clear history and increment random seed) after N iterations [] --version                        Show version information -?, -h, --help                   Show help and usage information
 ```